 The MoE has a policy of providing a minimum of 12 years of education.
 This comprises seven years in primary education (inclusive of one year in preschool).

 Primary education in Brunei is free and compulsory for all children between the ages of six and 11.
 It is provided through a network of government schools, which follow the national curriculum set by the MoE.
 The curriculum covers a wide range of subjects, including Malay, English, Mathematics, Science, Social Studies, Islamic Studies, and Physical Education.

 Formal schooling in the country begins at preschool level at the age of five, followed by six years of primary education.
 After the primary school assessment at the end of Year 6, students will proceed to secondary (tertiary) level.

-The MoE provides scholarships for talented and qualified students to pursue higher education through its Government Scholarship Scheme to study abroad, whether to pursue their first degree, master’s, professional or PhD.
+The MoE provides scholarships for talented and qualified students to pursue higher education through its Government Scholarship Scheme to study abroad, whether to pursue their first degree, master’s, professional or Doctor of Philosophy (PhD).

 Aside from the Government Scholarship Scheme, students are able to study abroad through the Education Loan Assistance Scheme (SBPP).
 If a recipient successfully graduates with a First Class (Honours), the loan is treated as a scholarship and the recipient is not required to repay it.

 Other scholarships include the prestigious Sultan’s Scholar scholarship scheme offered by Yayasan Sultan Haji Hassanal Bolkiah for the highest achievers in the country.
 Bruneians also have the opportunity to obtain a scholarship under the Ministry of Defence to study at the world’s top and renowned universities.
 The scholarship is aimed to develop outstanding leaders who will contribute to the nation’s defence and security.

 Copyright 1993 Borneo Bulletin Yearbook All rights reserved.